Organic Shiitake (Lentinula edodes)

 Description and origin

 Shiitake (Lentinula edodes (Berk.)
-Pegler) is a fungus native to East Asia (1) and has been cultivated for thousands of years in Japan and China, where it has been used for both food and medicinal purposes.
+Pegler) is a fungus native to East Asia1 and has been cultivated for thousands of years in Japan and China.
 This basidiomycetic fungus grows on trees, degrading cellulose, hemicellulose and lignin in the trunks.
-Shiitake is also one of the most cultivated fungi in the world, second only to the mushroom (Agaricus bisporus (Lange) Sing.)
-(2).
+Shiitake is also one of the most cultivated fungi in the world, second only to the mushroom (Agaricus bisporus (Lange) Sing.)2.

-Known for centuries, use of the shiitake fungus for medicinal purposes became widespread in China during the Ming Dynasty (1368-1644).
-Shiitake was considered a tonic capable of alleviating pain, discomfort and fatigue relating to ageing (3).
+Known for centuries, use of the shiitake fungus became widespread in China during the Ming Dynasty (1368-1644).
+Shiitake was considered a tonic capable of alleviating pain, discomfort and fatigue relating to ageing3.

-Among the polysaccharides present in shiitake, beta-glucans have an immunostimulant function that has been studied for decades (6).
-Early studies into beta-glucans identified that they were capable of stimulating the mononuclear phagocytic system (cells of the immune system), boosting the general defence mechanisms and promoting resistance to tumours by activating various immune responses (6-7).
-Lentinan stimulates production of antibodies, and it has been observed in experiments conducted on cell cultures that it stimulates the cells of the immune system to attack cells infected by viruses (3).
+Among the polysaccharides present in shiitake, beta-glucans have an immunostimulant function that has been studied for decades6.
+Early studies into beta-glucans identified that they were capable of stimulating the mononuclear phagocytic system (cells of the immune system), boosting the general defence mechanisms and promoting resistance to tumours by activating various immune responses7.
+Lentinan stimulates production of antibodies, and it has been observed in experiments conducted on cell cultures that it stimulates the cells of the immune system to attack cells infected by viruses3.

-- Chen et al. (2016) Genome sequence of the edible cultivated mushroom Lentinula edodes (Shiitake) reveals insights into lignocellulose degradation.
-PLoS ONE 11(8): e0160336.
+- Genome sequence of the edible cultivated mushroom Lentinula edodes (Shiitake) reveals insights into lignocellulose degradation.
+Chen et al. PLoS ONE.
+2016.
+11(8): e0160336.

-- Vetvicka and Vetvickova (2014) Immune-enhancing effects of Maitake (Grifola frondosa) and Shiitake (Lentinula edodes) extracts.
-Ann Transl Med 2(2): 14.
+- Immune-enhancing effects of Maitake (Grifola frondosa) and Shiitake (Lentinula edodes) extracts.
+Vetvicka and Vetvickova.
+Ann Transl Med.
+2014.
+2(2): 14.

 2 capsules per day with half a glass of water at mealtimes.